• About Texas Travel Talk

 Top Sites To See In Dallas For First-Timers - Dallas Farmers Market red tractor

-Out-of-towner Cindy Ladage visited Dallas and wrote about the top sites to see in Dallas for first-timers.
+Out-of-towner Cindy L. and her husband visited Dallas and wrote about the top attractions to visit for the first time in the city.

 Dallas is a beautiful city with many historical attractions for out-of-towners and Midwesterners like me to enjoy!
-From the architecture, history, and Kennedy sites, my husband Keith and I wanted to see it all and only had a short amount of time.
-We had never been to Dallas before, so we were off to find the best sites to see in Dallas for first-timers.
+From the architecture, history, and Kennedy sites, my husband, Keith, and I wanted to see it all, but we only had a short amount of time.
+We had never been to Dallas before, so we set out to find the best sites to see in Dallas for first-time visitors.

 Top Sites To See In Dallas For First-Timers